Tetrodotoxin: History

-The therapeutic uses of puffer fish (tetraodon) eggs were mentioned in the first Chinese pharmacopoeia Pen-T’so Ching (The Book of Herbs, allegedly 2838–2698 BC by Shennong; but a later date is more likely), where they were classified as having "medium" toxicity, but could have a tonic effect when used at the correct dose.
+The therapeutic uses of puffer fish (tetraodon) eggs were mentioned in the first Chinese pharmacopoeia Pen-T'so Ching (The Book of Herbs, allegedly 2838–2698 BC by Shennong; but a later date is more likely), where they were classified as having "medium" toxicity, but could have a tonic effect when used at the correct dose.
 The principal use was "to arrest convulsive diseases".
-In the Pen-T’so Kang Mu (Index Herbacea or The Great Herbal by Li Shih-Chen, 1596) some types of the fish Ho-Tun (the current Chinese name for tetraodon) were also recognized as both toxic yet, at the right dose, useful as part of a tonic.
+In the Pen-T'so Kang Mu (Index Herbacea or The Great Herbal by Li Shih-Chen, 1596) some types of the fish Ho-Tun (the current Chinese name for tetraodon) were also recognized as both toxic yet, at the right dose, useful as part of a tonic.
 Increased toxicity in Ho-Tun was noted in fish caught at sea (rather than river) after the month of March.
-It was recognized that the most poisonous parts were the liver and eggs, but that toxicity could be reduced by soaking the eggs, noting that tetrodotoxin is slightly water-soluble, and soluble at 1 mg/ml in slightly acidic solutions.
+It was recognized that the most poisonous parts were the liver and eggs, but that toxicity could be reduced by soaking the eggs.
+(Tetrodotoxin is slightly water-soluble, and soluble at 1 mg/ml in slightly acidic solutions.)

 The German physician Engelbert Kaempfer, in his "A History of Japan" (translated and published in English in 1727), described how well known the toxic effects of the fish were, to the extent that it would be used for suicide and that the Emperor specifically decreed that soldiers were not permitted to eat it.
 There is also evidence from other sources that knowledge of such toxicity was widespread throughout southeast Asia and India.

 The first recorded cases of TTX poisoning affecting Westerners are from the logs of Captain James Cook from 7 September 1774.
 On that date Cook recorded his crew eating some local tropic fish (pufferfish), then feeding the remains to the pigs kept on board.
 The crew experienced numbness and shortness of breath, while the pigs were all found dead the next morning.
 In hindsight, it is clear that the crew survived a mild dose of tetrodotoxin, while the pigs ate the pufferfish body parts that contain most of the toxin, thus being fatally poisoned.

 The toxin was first isolated and named in 1909 by Japanese scientist Dr. Yoshizumi Tahara.
 It was one of the agents studied by Japan's Unit 731, which evaluated biological weapons on human subjects in the 1930s.